Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_instruction.rst

 Duration: up to 7 minutes

-- 1 slide on the experimental setup (Environment layout)
+- 1 slide on the gate setup for your experiment (Show environment layout(s) tested on)
 - 1 slide on the strategy (Algorithm, what you spend most time on)
 - 1 slide on the results (Statistics on mission time/success/...)
 - 1 optional slide (with anything relevant to add)